neko3703/Bot-Template/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, feel free to reach out at [contact@nekocode.in](mailto:contact@nekocode.in)!

 ---
 Happy Coding! 🚀